Collecting guide: the posters and lithographs of Henri de Toulouse-Lautrec

-The greatest and most sought-after designer of such posters was Henri de Toulouse-Lautrec.
+The greatest and most sought-after designer of such works was Henri de Toulouse-Lautrec.
 He inhabited the bohemian district of Montmartre in northern Paris and was found most nights drinking — and sketching — at its racy musical haunts, such as the Moulin Rouge, the Chat Noir and the Mirliton.

 He built close relationships with singers, dancers and impresarios and was renowned for honing in on one or two of their key physical characteristics.
-His posters would be plastered all over Paris, serving as publicity both for his subjects and the venues they performed in.
+His lithographic posters would be plastered all over Paris, serving as publicity both for his subjects and the venues they performed in.

 Henri Marie Raymond de Toulouse-Lautrec-Monfa, to give him his full name, was born in 1864 in the town of Albi in south-west France.
 Descended from three lines of French aristocracy, he was wealthy enough that he didn’t need to work for a living.